Anusha20-hub/Vipra-ContactManagerProgram/README.md

       "Success: Contact created successfully"

  2. GET/api/contact/1
-    This is the API used by the user to get the contacts.
+    This is the API used by the user to retrieve the contacts from the Database.

  3. PUT/api/contact/<:id>
-    This is the API used by the user to update the contact by specifying the object unique id.
+    This is the API used by the user to update the contact details by specifying the object unique id.

     # Response:200 OK "Updated contact successfully"
        * Before updating: